egelmex/TinkerWeb/resources/contact.markdown

 If you'd like to contact us directly, you can use the following email adresses to reach the comittee:

-* Daniel @ tinkersoc . org -- Daniel Knox, President
+* Matthew @ tinkersoc . org -- Matthew Prentice, President
-* Matthew @ tinkersoc . org -- Matthew Prentice, Treasurer
+* Christina @ tinkersoc . org -- Christina Nutton, Treasurer
-* Berni @ tinkersoc . org -- Berni Cross, Secretary
+* Jodie @ tinkersoc . org -- Jodie Perry, Secretary
+* Liam @ tinkersoc . org -- Liam O'Brien, Radio Officer
+* Ben @ tinkersoc . org -- Ben Adamson, Media Officer
+* Robert @ tinkersoc . org -- Robert Meekings, Officer
+* Martin.Faulkner @ tinkersoc . org -- Martin Faulkner, Officer

 or, if you want to reach us all at once please use: